Skip to Content

 sheep standing amongst the moors in peak district

-It’s a steep climb up and involves using both hands and feet in some sections.
-I wouldn’t want to attempt it when it was wet or icy, but in our ideal conditions, it was fine.
+It’s a steep climb up to the viewpoint and involves a bit of scrambling in sections.
 The view from the top is out of this world.
-Sitting enjoying my chicken avocado wrap, I wondered if I’d ever had a better lunch view.
+As I sat with my chicken avocado wrap, I wondered if I’d ever had a better lunch view.

-We must have spent nearly an hour on the rocks, taking in the views and snapping some photos.
-During that entire time, we didn’t see one other person.
+We must have spent nearly an hour taking in the views and snapping some photos.
+During that time, we didn’t see one other person.
 Alport Castles is still a hidden gem in the Peak District, but it won’t last forever.
-It’s only a matter of time before its popularity grows.

 woman on walking trail up to alport castles with valley view in background